J. Noble Simpson

-Focus Areas: Litigation services in the areas of elder law, will contests, trust administration, guardianships, conservatorships, wrongful death, probate law, and significant personal injury matters.
+Litigation services in the areas of elder law, will contests, trust contests, contested guardianships, contested conservatorships, contested power-of-attorney proceedings, and other contested probate and financial exploitation matters.

-Education: JD – University of Minnesota Law School; BA – English, Philosophy – University of Minnesota, Mankato.
+BA – English, Philosophy – University of Minnesota, Mankato

-My greatest accomplishments are my two children.
+My greatest accomplishment are my two children.
 I love empowering them by teaching them new skills.
 It’s amazing to see them do something today they couldn’t do yesterday.

 I’m making a difference by catching things that other people miss.
 Minor details can become major problems or major solutions.

-On my bookshelf: Gödel, Escher, Bach by Douglas Hofstadter.
+On my bookshelf is Gödel, Escher, Bach by Douglas Hofstadter.

-Seven words that describe me: Father, writer, seeker, martial artist, witty, open-minded, serious.
+Seven words that describe me are Father, writer, seeker, open-minded, focused, methodical, serious.

-One thing most people don’t know about me: I hate wearing suits.
-Seriously – I do.
+One thing most people don’t know about me is I hate wearing suits.

-When I’m not working, I enjoy spending time with my wife and children, reading, martial arts and building things.
+When I’m not working, I enjoy spending time with my wife and children.